 LED devices produce non-coherent and spontaneous light emission.
 Unlike Laser & IPL, this means that LED’s have a low peak power output light and cannot cause damage to any cells or tissue used on its own.

 LED alone is used for collagen stimulation and facial rejuvenation.
 These can be bought by the standard consumer and used at home.

 As a simple analogy on the damage that can be caused with Light treatments: If LED is a bicycle where no licence is required, IPL is a car that needs theory and practical training before being used.
-Laser is then alikened to a semi trailer, needing extensive training with specialist skills before use.
+Laser is then alikened to a semi trailer, needing extensive training before use.

 Make sure that when considering any Laser or IPL treatment, that you see a trained professional.